Punjab, Haryana to step up screening as COVID spreads it tentacles in villages | Health

-The spread of coronavirus infection in rural areas of Punjab and Haryana has become a cause for concern, with the authorities deciding to intensify screening and testing in villages.
+The coronavirus spread in rural areas of Punjab and Haryana has become a cause for concern, with the authorities deciding to intensify screening and testing in villages.

+In a review meeting, he said the COVID-19 spread is not confined to urban areas only, it is also hitting rural areas hard.
+Khattar said those having COVID-like symptoms should immediately be quarantined.

+Officials told the CM Khattar that initially there is a plan to set up 1,000 isolation centres for health checkup of villagers, an official statement said.
-“The health staff will collect samples of symptomatic persons and their family members in rural areas,” a senior Punjab health official said on Tuesday.

-Services of all the paramedical staff are also being utilised to conduct surveys of the rural population and ensure that maximum sampling is done, the officials said.
+Khattar said 110 mini buses of Haryana Roadways are being converted into ambulances.
+Five ambulance buses each will be made available in every district.
+Apart from this, one big air-conditioned bus will also be available in every district, which can be used as an isolation centre, he added.
+Meanwhile, a senior Punjab health official said, ''The health staff will collect samples of symptomatic people and their family members in rural areas.''
+Services of the paramedical staff are also being utilised to conduct surveys of the rural population and ensure that maximum sampling is done, the officials said.

 The health authorities ascribed the higher death rate in rural areas to the self-medication by villagers and delay in going for testing.